BA Archaeology with Professional Placement

 Explore the material remains of past societies – from the first hominins millions of years ago to the modern day – and develop skills in the workplace with our accredited BA Archaeology with Professional Placement degree.

-- The University of Reading is in the top 100 in the world for Archaeology (QS World University Rankings by Subject, 2022).
+- Top 100 in the world for Archaeology (QS World Rankings by Subject 2023)

-- The University of Reading is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest REF 2021).
+- Ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of REF 2021)

-- Overall, 96% of graduates from Archaeology are in work or further study within 15 months of graduation (Based on our analysis of HESA data © HESA 2022, Graduate Outcomes Survey 2019/20; includes all Archaeology responders).
+- Overall, 97% of graduates from Archaeology are in work or further study within 15 months of graduation (based on our analysis of HESA data © HESA 2023, Graduate Outcomes Survey 2020/21; includes all Archaeology responders).

-At Reading, you'll examine archaeological issues that are critical to our shared global future, including:
+At Reading, you'll examine archaeological issues that are critical to our shared global future, such as:

 - climate and environmental change

-By studying human development, you’ll understand how critical issues of today have roots in the past, and how previous cultures tackled comparable problems.
+By studying human development through the ages, you’ll understand how the critical issues of today have roots in the past and how previous cultures tackled comparable problems.

 We'll support you to develop a broad range of subject-specific and transferable skills that span the humanities and sciences.
-Your learning will encompass:
+Your learning can include: